-- a.
-Ensured that information released complies with the DPA 1998. - b.
-Considered whether the information requested or any part thereof is subject to an exemption under the Act. - c.
-Consulted with third parties, where appropriate.
-Further details can be found in Appendix B. - d.
-Where appropriate inform the Press Office of any information that is being released.
+- Ensured that information released complies with the DPA and the Freedom of Information Act 2000. - Considered whether the information requested, or any part thereof is subject to an exemption under the Act. - Consulted with third parties, where appropriate.
+Further details can be found in Appendix B. - Shared any requests from the Press with the Trust Communication Department.